Hakluyt Society: American Friends of the Hakluyt Society

 A sister organisation, the American Friends of the Hakluyt Society, was founded in 1996 at the John Carter Brown Library located on the campus of Brown University.
 The American Friends was founded in conjunction with the 150th anniversary celebration of the Hakluyt Society.
 The Rhode Island merchant John Carter Brown (1797–1874), was the first American to join the Society as a charter member in 1846.

-The American Friends of the Hakluyt Society exists as a non-profit corporation with objectives similar to those of the Hakluyt Society in London, but with a focus on the history of the Americas.
-The group promotes and helps provide financial support from the United States for the publication of scholarly editions of records of voyages, travels and other geographical material of the past.
+The American Friends was a non-profit corporation with objectives similar to those of the Hakluyt Society in London, but with a focus on the history of the Americas.
+It promoted and helped provide financial support for the society's publications.
+The group had fallen into abeyance by 2025.

+Archives

+The archives of the society are kept at the British Library.
+These include Council Minutes, Committee papers, administrative records and financial papers, as well as correspondence and other papers.